AMWA-TV/is-11/docs/Behaviour - Server Side.md

 ### Properties

 The `/properties` endpoint shows properties of the Input.
-In particular, it MAY contain information parsed from Base EDID (if set) and Effective EDID if the Input supports EDID and the Node is capable to parse EDID binaries.

 ### Base EDID